OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-01.md

 ## Zephaniah 1:2

-> “I will utterly sweep away everything
+> “I shall completely sweep away everything
 > from the face of the earth,” declares the Lord.

 ## Zephaniah 1:3